Campus Security Authorities (CSA)

-According to federal law, specifically The Student Right to Know and Campus Security Act of 1990 (re-named the Clery Act in 1998), the University of Washington Police Department is required to report “statistics concerning the occurrence of certain criminal offenses reported to the local police agency or any official of the institution who has “significant responsibility for student and campus activities.”
+The University of Washington Police Department is required to report “statistics concerning the occurrence of certain criminal offenses reported to the local police agency or any official of the institution who has significant responsibility for student and campus activities.”
+This is done according to federal law, specifically The Student Right to Know and Campus Security Act of 1990 (re-named the Clery Act in 1998).

-If you are aware of a reportable crime that occurred or was reported in the previous year and it was not already reported to the University of Washington Police Department, please use the reporting forms (see below under Resources) and provide information to UW Clery Coordinator by March 31, 2018 so it can be included in the official crime statistics.
+If you are aware of a reportable crime that occurred in 2017 and it was not already reported to the University of Washington Police Department, please use this link to the Campus Security Authority Crime Report Form and provide information to UW Clery Coordinator by March 31, 2018 so it can be included in the official crime statistics.
 You can also scan and send the crime report to the Clery Coordinator at email@example.com.

 In addition, if a Campus Security Authority receives a report of a serious crime that may cause an ongoing threat to the University of Washington community, that individual should not wait until the end of the year to report the incident.
 The institution has a responsibility to notify the campus community about any crimes that pose an ongoing threat to the community, and as such, Campus Security Authorities are obligated by law to report crimes immediately to the University of Washington Police Department.

 If you have any questions about this request, or you would like to discuss the specifics about an incident, please feel free to call the Clery Coordinator, Major Steve Rittereiser at (206) 221-1967.

 The UW Clery Committee was born on October 3, 2012 and reports to the Vice President for Student Life.
 The Committee’s charge is to advise the Vice President for Student Life and other University leaders on issued related to compliance with the Clery Act.
 The Committee works collaboratively with campus departments and stakeholders to meet the goal of annual compliance with the law.